SchnyderKay/M324/Theory/CI.md

 In our project, we use ticket numbers to identify the correlation between a branch and a ticket.
 We normally don't use the link feature on GitHub, because it closes the tickets with a closed merge request, which isn't working for our collaboration.

 ## What merge strategies are there and how are they implemented?

-Certainly!
-Here’s a more detailed markdown section on merge strategies, including an in-depth look at how they are implemented in your project:

----

-## What Merge Strategies Are There and How Are They Implemented?

 Merge strategies are crucial for managing how code changes from different branches are combined into a single branch.
 These strategies help maintain an organized codebase and prevent conflicts during integration.
 Below is a detailed explanation of common merge strategies and how we implement them in our project.